mdjahidhasan009/SQL/select.md

      ( SELECT Id AS ManagerId, Fname AS ManagerFirstName FROM Managers ) m;
 ```
-Note that although an alias/range variable must be declared for the dervied table (otherwise SQL will throw an
+Note that although an alias/range variable must be declared for the derived table (otherwise SQL will throw an
 error), it never makes sense to actually use it in the query.

 ## Selecting with more than 1 condition